amberstar/State/Docs/GetStarted.md

 1. Design the models in Xcode's data model tool
 2. Run the model design file through mogenerator using the state templates
-3. Add the State framework and the model files to the project
+3. Add the STState framework and the model files to the project

 ![diagram1](https://cloud.githubusercontent.com/assets/84623/7788560/f75d1d42-020d-11e5-9243-1be48e959cee.png)